csinva/csinva.github.io/_notes/research_ovws/ovw_llms.md

 **multilingual representations**

+- CS-LRD
-- Discovering Low-rank Subspaces for Language-agnostic Multilingual Representations ([xie…li, 2024](https://arxiv.org/abs/2401.05792)) - unsupervised monolingual approach to identify language-specific subspace, then project it out
+  - LSAR: Discovering Low-rank Subspaces for Language-agnostic Multilingual Representations ([xie…li, 2024](https://arxiv.org/abs/2401.05792)) - unsupervised approach to identify language-specific subspace, then project it out. the language specific subspace is common across languages.
+- LRD
-  - A Simple and Effective Method To Eliminate the Self Language Bias in Multilingual Representations ([yang…darve, 2021](https://arxiv.org/abs/2109.04727))
+  - A Simple and Effective Method To Eliminate the Self Language Bias in Multilingual Representations ([yang…darve, 2021](https://arxiv.org/abs/2109.04727)): LRD finds a language specific subspace for each language and removes it from the language representations to get better language agnostic representation.
-    - Other works look at token-level tasks for language-agnostic embeddings (e.g. [gonen…goldberg, 2020](https://arxiv.org/abs/2010.08275))
+  - Other works look at token-level tasks for language-agnostic embeddings (e.g. [gonen…goldberg, 2020](https://arxiv.org/abs/2010.08275)) — words level is not relevant to us
+- Language Agnostic Code Embeddings ([Utpala…Chen 2023](https://arxiv.org/abs/2310.16803)): Compare three model agnostic language embeddings computational methods, centering, LRD, and CS-LRD for code language embeddings.
+For 3 code tasks (classification, retrieval), they get the best agnostic representations with CS-LRD. also CS-LRD is sensitive to rank “r”, whereas LRD is not
 - First Align, then Predict: Understanding the Cross-Lingual Ability of Multilingual BERT ([muller…seddah, 2021](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C48&q=First+Align%2C+then+Predict%3A+Understanding+the+Cross-Lingual+Ability+of+Multilingual+BERT&btnG=))
   - the model first aligns representations of different languages together, and then (starting from the middle layers) makes them more language-specific again (to accompany the language-specific training objective)
 - The Semantic Hub Hypothesis: Language Models Share Semantic Representations Across Languages and Modalities ([wu...kim, 2024](https://arxiv.org/pdf/2411.04986))